 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CheckYourPetFood #CollectiveBias

 Do you know what’s in your pet’s food?
-For many years, I had no idea how to read a pet food label; to be perfectly honest, I didn’t know how to read my food labels.
-I generally fed my pets based upon recommendations from my friends and family.
+For many years, I had no idea how to read a pet food label; to be perfectly honest, I didn’t know how to read my own food labels.
+If I saw a brand on the shelf like nutra thrive I didn’t even think of checking the nutra thrive reviews online to see how healthy it was compared to the food I was using.
+I generally fed my pets based upon recommendations from my friends and family, not what others were saying online.
 It wasn’t until my grandmother’s dog developed an intolerance to several pet food ingredients that I forced myself to learn how to decipher pet food labels.
 It’s obvious that you would be cautious about feeding certain ingredients to a pet with allergies or an intolerance, but it’s also important to be knowledgeable about labels to ensure your pet’s overall health and quality of life.
 Being a dog owner, knowing that there are a number of raw dog food suppliers in the UK, it will be hard to forget the importance of feeding your dog the right ingredients.
 Keeping it natural could make a difference to your dog’s health.